Destination: Space Coast. Preparing for Travel Again

-Vacation Rentals are taking reservations for trips less than 30 days.
-Contactless payment and communciation remain standard, and plans to increase frequency of sanitation between guests ensure rentals are clean and worry-free.
-Please see the Vacation Rental Plan for more information about what owners of vacation rentals are doing to keep their guest's safe.
+Vacation Rentals are taking reservations.
+Contactless payment and communication remain standard and plans to increase the frequency of sanitation between guests ensure rentals are clean and worry-free.
+Please see the Vacation Rental Plan for more information about what owners of vacation rentals are doing to keep their guests safe.

 Restaurants and Bars

-Restaurants are able to open outdoor seating at 100% capacity and operate at 50% capacity inside.
-For diner safety and social distancing requirements, tables must be 6 feet apart from one another.
+Restaurants are able to open at 100% capacity however for diner’s safety, many are still operating at a reduced capacity with social distancing requirements.
+If you have any questions about precautions, we encourage you to contact them in advance. .
 Most Space Coast Restaurants are open for delivery and takeout and some have even adjusted their menus for take-and-bake items.

-Beach parking and access along the 72 miles of the Space Coast have been opened.
+Beach parking and access along the 72 miles of the Space Coast is open.
 Stop at any of the city or county beaches for a fun day of socially distanced fun in the sun.
-All groups must remain 6 feet apart from one another for social distancing guidelines.
-Further, littering on the beach is strictly prohibited and enforcement officials will issue tickets for non-compliance.

-Florida State Parks, such as the Sebastian Inlet State Park are open for day trips and campground reservations at 50% occupancy.
+Florida State Parks, such as the Sebastian Inlet State Park are open for day trips and campground reservations.
+Learn more about any safety guidelines required when you visit here.
 Call ahead to make sure there’s a spot for your tent if you intend to camp!
 Otherwise, have fun at the beach and paddling around the lagoon.